Imagine yourself on a Utah and Arizona road trip let’s get started

 Day 4: Capitol Reef National Park

-Then continue along the stunning 8-mile route, where you’ll be able to tick off some of Utah’s most well-known sights.
-In Capitol Reef, If you have any more time or energy left over after driving, make a trek to Cassidy Arch, which is one of the park’s most thrilling hikes and likely the most iconic photo spot!
+In Capitol Reef, If you have more time and energy left after driving, head over to Cassidy Arch, which is one of the park’s most thrilling hikes and likely the most iconic photo spot!

 Day 5: Arches National Park